 BABY STEPS INTO CHINA

 Peter: You know, primarily we do produce in the English language, but we have been looking at getting a foothold in the Chinese market.
 And so, because this is new for us.
 Looking at an unscripted show, it’s a lot easier, it’s a baby step.
 It’s a great, great, first step into that market.
-And then you know, with luck it can blossom into scripted television shows and feature film.
+And then you know, with luck it can blossom into scripted television shows and feature films.

 Caryn: Okay, now I’ve asked you a few questions.
 But, let me ask you this – what question did I not ask you, that I should have?